-ADVANCED MILITARY PCB ASSEMBLY
+ADVANCED MILITARY PROTOTYPE PCB ASSEMBLY

 The military has always connected cutting-edge technology to run successful campaigns and protect our shores.
 Since the 20th century, that technology has included top-of-the-line military and defense printed circuit boards.

 Printed circuit boards for military and defense are often held to a higher standard than ordinary printed circuit boards because their role is so crucial, and they will be subjected to such harsh conditions.
-Military grade PCBs are the toughest, most efficient and most reliable printed circuit boards on the market.
+Military grade PCB are the toughest, most efficient and most reliable printed circuit boards on the market.

 Applications and Types of PCBs for Military and Defense